operator-framework/olm-docs/content/en/docs/Tasks/creating-a-catalog.md

 - [opm](https://github.com/operator-framework/operator-registry/releases) `v1.19.0+`

+>Note: This document discusses creating a catalog of operators using plaintext files to store catalog metadata, which is the [latest feature][file-based-catalog-spec] of OLM catalogs.
+If you are looking to build catalogs using the deprecated sqllite database format to store catalog metadata instead, please read the [v0.18.z version][v0.18.z-version] of this doc instead.
 ## Creating a Catalog

 `OLM`'s `CatalogSource` [CRD][catalogsource-crd] accepts a container image reference to a catalog of operators that can